If you're under 18

 You’re not in the care of social services

-You should use the walk-in service at the asylum screening unit.
+You should use the walk-in service at the asylum intake unit.

 If you have an adult who is legally responsible for you

-The adult who is taking responsibility for your care must attend the walk-in service at the asylum screening unit with you.
+The adult who is taking responsibility for your care must attend the walk-in service at the asylum intake unit with you.

 If you’re living with several relatives the closest blood relative willing to take responsibility for you must attend.